gtribello/plumed-thoughts/histograms.md

 This input looks at the instantaneous distribution of $\theta$ and $\phi$ angles for the bonds between atoms and their neighbours in the first coordination sphere.  $\phi$ is defined as the angle between the vector connecting the two atoms and the positive $z$ direction.
 $\theta$ is then the torsional angle between the bond and the positive $x$ direction.
 In other words, $\theta$ and $\phi$ are the second two spherical polar coordinates.
-You can see that we construct the instantaneous distribution of bonds in this spheircal polar direction and then compute the Kulbeck-Leibler divergence between this instantaneous distribution and a refernece configuration that is read from a file called "reference.grid."
+You can see that we construct the instantaneous distribution of bonds in this spheircal polar direction and then compute the Kulbeck-Leibler divergence between this instantaneous distribution and a reference uniform distribution.
 Notice, finally, that we can add a restraint on this very complicated CV and that PLUMED will work out the derivatives on the atoms using the chain rule for us.

 ## The radial distribution function